Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 [Contents](#contents)

+## Version Control

+- **Branches Used**

 ## Deployment

+### VS Code

-This project was coded in VS Code using the following steps:
+This project was coded in VS Code and pushed to GitHub using the following steps:

-1. Create a new folder in your preferred area in your local drive
+- Create a new folder in your preferred area in your local drive
-2. Open the folder in VS Code and create a README.md file
+- Open the folder in VS Code and create a README.md file
-3. Open source control in VS Code and select "Publish to GitHub"
+- Open source control in VS Code and select **"Publish to GitHub"**
-4. If prompted, sign into GitHub to connect your account to VS Code if you haven't done so already
+- If prompted, sign into GitHub to connect your account to VS Code if you haven't done so already
-5. In source control, select "Publish to GitHub"
+- In source control, select **"Publish to GitHub"**
-6. Give your repository a name and select "Publish to GitHub public repository"
+- Give your repository a name and select **"Publish to GitHub public repository"**
-7. After the repository is successfully published to GitHub, you can use git bash to add, commit and push any changes to the GitHub repository
+- After the repository is successfully published to GitHub, you can use git bash to add, commit and push any changes to the GitHub repository
-8. To stage a file commit, use ```git add``` and the name of the file you want to commit
+- To stage a file commit, use ```git add``` and the name of the file you want to commit
-9. After adding a file to commit, use ```git commit -m "add commit message"``` to specify what changes you have made to that file
+- After adding a file to commit, use ```git commit -m "add commit message"``` to specify what changes you have made to that file
-10. After committing a file, use ```git push``` to push all staged changes to the GitHub repository
+- After committing a file, use ```git push``` to push all staged changes to the GitHub repository
+- Before installing any additional packages, create a virtual environment - this will ensure that packages installed are only installed in the virtual environment folder: ```python3 -m venv venv```
+- Ensure that the interpreter path at the bottom left of the IDE window is the virtual environment you created: ```Python 3.7.4 64-bit('venv': venv)```
+- Create a **env.py** file to store environment variables: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME
+- Add the **env.py** file and the virtual environment folder to a **.gitgnore** file to ensure this information isn't pushed to the repository

 ### Heroku

-- **Add Heroku Deployment Steps**
+This project is hosted on Heroku - A cloud platform service that enables developers to build, run and operate applications entirely in the cloud:

+- Before creating a Heroku app, open the repository in VS Code and create a requirements file that lists all the applications and dependencies required to run the application: ```pip3 freeze --local > requirements.txt```
+- Create a Heroku specific file called a Procfile - this is what Heroku looks for to know which file runs the app and how to run it: ```echo web: python run.py > Procfile```
+- Open [Heroku](www.heroku.com) and login to your account - or sign up for an account if you don't already have one
+- Open the dashboard and select **"New"** to create a new app
+- Name the app and set the region to Europe
+- Open the settings tab and open **"Reveal Config Vars"**
+- Add the environment variables from the **env.py** file:
+  - KEY: IP | VALUE: 0.0.0.0
+  - KEY: PORT | VALUE: 5000
+  - KEY: SECRET_KEY | VALUE:
+  - KEY: MONGO_URI | VALUE:
+  - KEY: MONGO_DBNAME | VALUE:
+- To deploy the app from GitHub, open the deploy tab and change the deployment method to GitHub
+- Connect to your GitHub account and search for the name of the repository to connect to
+- Once connected, **"Enable Automatic Deployments"** and select the **"Master"** or **"Main"** branch to deploy
+- Click the **"Deploy Branch"** button to deploy the app to Heroku

 ### Making a Local Clone

 To clone the repository and make a local copy on your computer, follow these steps:

-1. Open GitHub and locate the GitHub repository:
+- Open GitHub and locate the GitHub repository: [https://github.com/KirstChat/how-till-spake-norn-irish](https://github.com/KirstChat/how-till-spake-norn-irish)
-2. Under the repository name, click "Code" or "Clone" and copy the link to clone the repository using "HTTPS".
+- Under the repository name, click "Code" and copy the link to clone the repository using "HTTPS"
-3. After copying the link, open terminal on your computer.
-This step can also be done in the terminal on an IDE.
+- After copying the link, open terminal on your computer - this step can also be done in the terminal in your preferred IDE
-4. Change the current working directory to the location where you want the cloned directory to be saved.
+- Change the current working directory to the location where you want the cloned directory to be saved
-5. Type ```git clone```, and then paste the URL:
+- Type ```git clone```, and then paste the URL: [https://github.com/KirstChat/how-till-spake-norn-irish.git](https://github.com/KirstChat/how-till-spake-norn-irish.git)
-6. Press Enter to create a local clone.
+- Press Enter to create a local clone

 [Contents](#contents)